 Q: How long have you been a DJ and approximately how many weddings have you done?

-A: 2020 is my tenth year as a professional DJ.
+A: 2022 is my twelfth year as a professional DJ.
 In 2019 I was the DJ for 40+ weddings across four states.

 Q: What kind of equipment do you use?

 A: My primary setup is a Bose Professional Audio System called the Bose L1 Model II with B2 Bass.
 With that comes a Shure wireless microphone system, both handheld, and lapel.
 My secondary (backup) system is called a Turbosound Inspire ip2000, which is very similar to the Bose in appearance and sound quality.
 For smaller ceremonies or venues I also have a Bose L1 Compact system.
 I use a Numark mixer from which I run off an Apple iMac and iPad.
 I do not scratch or mix - I am not that kind of DJ.
 The perk of my setup is you will never see bulky speakers setup in multiple areas or be tripping over wires.
 This setup is very professional and fits perfectly with any wedding design.